-Juanita Anderson, Lecturer and Area Head of Media Arts and Studies programs, is a veteran producer, executive producer and documentary filmmaker.
+Juanita Anderson, Senior Lecturer and Area Head of Media Arts and Studies programs, is a veteran producer, executive producer and documentary filmmaker.
 She teaches advanced media arts production courses including COM 5410 Producers’ Workshop and COM 5420/7420 Directors’ Workshop; media studies courses includin COM 2010 Introduction to Film, COM 5060 Documentary and Non Fiction Film and African Cinema (under COM 5020); and production topics courses including Documentary Production and Media and Community Engagement.

 A native of Detroit, she has previously held the positions of Producer/Director and Production Manager at WSIU-TV (Carbondale, IL), Executive Producer of Cultural Affairs and Special Projects for WTVS-Detroit Public Television, and Series Producer for WGBH-Boston.
 A long-standing advocate for minority participation in public broadcasting and for independent media, Anderson has served on the Board of Directors of the Independent Television Service (1998-2005), and was a co-founder of the National Black Programming Consortium.
 Anderson is also a past president (1989-1991) of the National Conference of Artists (NCA), the nation’s oldest African American Arts organization, and is currently a member of NCA-Michigan Chapter’ Board of Directors.